nvzh/tt-azure-tmp/README.md

 E.g., `eu-central-1`, `us-east-1`, `ap-southeast-1` etc.

 ### name=""
-The standard is something like "yourname-caseno".
+The standard is something like "yourname-caseNu".
 Eg. arif-bosch-4799686 The instance name would like, `arif-bosch-4799686-managerNode-01`, `arif-bosch-4799686-dtrNode-01`

-### caseNo=""
+### caseNu=""
 You can specify your case no here.
 This is just a tag to find your resources.
 ### os_name=""
 use "ubuntu" or  "redhat" or "centos" or "suse"